 Weak urinary stream occurs in the following situations:

-A weak urinary stream can sporadically happen when you start urinating, and you have an overfull bladder.
+A weak urinary stream can sporadically happen when you start urinating and you have an overfull bladder.
 It typically occurs in the morning, when your bladder has overfilled during the night.
-Then, your urination is hard to start (hesitancy), and you cannot hold a regular stream.
+Then, urination is hard to start (hesitancy), and you cannot hold a regular stream.

-One common cause of slow urine flow in men is a benign, enlarged prostate.
+A benign, enlarged prostate is one common cause of slow urine flow in men.
 It is the most common cause in older men.
 In addition, young males may experience an inflammation of the prostate called prostatitis.
 In these situations, the prostate increases its volume and obstructs the urethra.
-Consequently, urination becomes hard and slow.
+Consequently, urination becomes complicated and slow.

 Frequent urination and poor ejaculation often accompany poor urinary stream in prostate diseases.

 Poor urinary stream, or hesitancy, is less frequent in women.
-This symptom is most likely to develop after childbirth, postpartum, and related to trauma to the nerves surrounding the bladder.
+This symptom is most likely to develop after childbirth or postpartum and is related to trauma to the bladder’s nerves.
 The risk factors are:

-Urinary tract infections and herpes genitalis are other possible cause of low urine flow and hesitancy in women.
+Urinary tract infections and herpes genitalis are other possible causes of low urine flow and hesitancy in women.

-During pregnancy, it is more likely that you have frequent urination rather than poor urinary flow.
+During pregnancy, you are more likely to have frequent urination rather than poor urinary flow.
 Despite some beliefs, poor urine flow cannot be considered a sign of early pregnancy.

-Immediate after cystoscopy, endoscopic prostate resection (TURP) or prostate surgery (Radical prostatectomy), reduced urine flow is typical, and it is due to inflammation and swelling of the urethra after the surgical trauma.
+Immediate after cystoscopy, endoscopic prostate resection (TURP), or prostate surgery (Radical prostatectomy), reduced urine flow is typical, and it is due to inflammation and swelling of the urethra after the surgical trauma.
 The obstruction is usually transitory.
-After days, the urine flow will improve along with the inflammation recovering.
-If the poor urinary stream occurs after weeks on a few months, most likely the obstruction is due to a urethral scar, and we have to consider the further procedure.
+After days, the urine flow will improve along with the inflammation recovery.
+If the poor urinary stream occurs after weeks to a few months, most likely the obstruction is due to a urethral scar, and we have to consider the further procedure.

-Poor urinary flow after other surgeries, like inguinal hernia surgery, may be related to transitory bladder hypo-function because of epidural anaesthesia.
+Poor urinary flow after other surgeries, like inguinal hernia surgery, may be related to transitory bladder hypo-function because of epidural anesthesia.

-Other pelvis surgeries like hysterectomy or low anterior colon resection, may be the reason for hesitancy and low urinary flow.
-It may be due to accidental nerve damages during the operation.
+Other pelvis surgeries like hysterectomy or low anterior colon resection may be the reason for hesitancy and low urinary flow.
+It may be due to accidental nerve damage during the operation.

 Alcohol causes dilatation of the veins.
 The prostate and the bladder neck are widely surrounded by large veins draining the blood from those organs.
-The more the veins dilate, the less efficient is the drainage of the blood from the prostate and the bladder neck.
-It results in blood congestion, prostate swelling and contraction of the bladder neck.
+The more the veins dilate, the less efficient the blood drainage from the prostate and the bladder neck is.
+It results in blood congestion, prostate swelling, and contraction of the bladder and neck.
 Consequently, the urinary flow will be weak.

 When weak urine flow comes with frequent urination, it is a sign of lower urinary tract obstruction like prostate enlargement or urethral stricture.
 In these cases, there may also be poor ejaculation.

-If a stone gets stuck in the urethra, the urine flow will be in drops, scattered and possibly painful.
+If a stone gets stuck in the urethra, the urine flow will be in scattered and possibly painful drops.

-Fever and poor urine stream is always an urgency and sometimes a real emergency.
+Fever and poor urine stream are always urgent and sometimes a real emergency.

-One of the complications of diabetes is bladder underactivity related to damage of its nerves.
+One of the complications of diabetes is bladder underactivity related to damage to its nerves.
 The nerves innervating the bladder are commonly affected over the years, especially in uncontrolled diabetes.
 Consequently, the nerve signal for contraction is less efficient, and the bladder contraction is weak.
 However, diabetes reduces the muscle in the bladder wall that contracts less efficiently.
-All these situations are a cause of weak urine flow.
+All these situations are caused by weak urine flow.

 Since there are several reasons for weak urine flow, we cannot treat it without a correct diagnosis.
-The urologist will guide you through the diagnostic steps that usually include:
+The urologist will guide you through the diagnostic steps which usually include:

 A weak urine stream, mainly if associated with other symptoms (above all fever), is always a good reason to see a doctor.

-I strongly contraindicate any home remedies for weak urine stream without seeing a doctor first.
+I strongly contraindicate home remedies for weak urine stream without seeing a doctor first.